muschellij2/cluster_rstudio/README.md

 # Bash Setup

-Stop typing all this stuff.
+Stop typing a bunch of stuff just to start work.
 It's slow, you make mistakes.
 Use shortcuts.
 Your time is valuable.
 Also, if I see you typing this over 2 times when we're working together I'm going to walk away.
-It's for both of our sakes.
+It's for both of our sake.

 ## Setting up your local aliases